December 23, 2024

 Teeth of Tyrannosaurus mcraeensis.
 Credit: Nick Longrich.

-For those eager to witness this piece of prehistoric puzzle, the New Mexico Museum of Natural History and Science in Albuquerque welcomes visitors to come face-to-face with the fossil that started it all.
+For those eager to witness this piece of prehistoric puzzle, the New Mexico Museum of Natural History and Science in Albuquerque invites visitors to come in person with the fossil that began all of it.